Prep Time: 15 minutes

 - 6 large eggs

-2. In a large saucepan, combine the butter and water and bring to a boil over high heat, stirring until the butter melts.
-Remove from the heat.
-Add the chocolate, sugar, coffee and salt, and stir until the chocolate melts and the mixture is smooth.
+2. In a large saucepan, combine the butter and water and bring to a simmer over medium-high heat, stirring until the butter melts.
+Remove the pan from the heat.
+Add the chocolate, sugar, coffee granules, and salt, and stir until the chocolate melts and the mixture is smooth.
 Stir in the vanilla.

 3. In a large bowl using an electric mixer, beat the eggs to blend, and then gradually beat in the chocolate mixture until well blended.